Performance Nutrition for Competitive Swimmers: Fuel the Movement

 Given swimmers’ hectic schedules, the best method for ensuring consistent energy levels is to plan, pack, and be prepared.
 Each night before you go to sleep, think about your schedule for the following day.
 Determine what food resources are needed and what is available.
 Then, plan and pack your meals, snacks, and drinks accordingly.
 When traveling or preparing for a long day, fill an insulated bag or small cooler with healthy, nutrient dense foods.
 Here are some easy snack ideas to keep you adequately fueled:

 - Fresh fruit and low fat string cheese

 - Grilled chicken and spinach wrap

 For more tips about the best foods to pack and eat on the go, click here.

-Warning: Poor planning may force you to resort to eating convenience foods, such as chips, candy bars, and fast food – but these high-fat, highly-processed foods cannot properly fuel your body.
+Warning: Poor planning may force you to resort to eating convenience foods, such as chips, candy bars, and fast food – but these high-fat, highly-processed foods will not properly fuel your body for optimal performance.
 Planning ahead allows you to give your body what it needs for optimal athletic performance.

 Links and Resources

 - Dive into Swimming Nutrition for Optimal Performance

 - Team USA Nutrition